msaud/TeamMicroservice/README.md

-# MircroServiceTeam

-**How to programmatically REQUEST data:**
+## How to programmatically REQUEST data:

 You can request this microservice to run by writing the word “run” into a “request.txt” file.

-**How to programmatically RECEIVE data:**
+## How to programmatically RECEIVE data:
 The program then will call a function to make an API request and write the results in a “response.json” file.

-An example of the response json file will look like this:
+#.JSON file example:

 {
     "coord": {
         "lon": -122.6762,